Suit & Tie

-"Suit & Tie" is a song by American singer-songwriter Justin Timberlake from his third studio album The 20/20 Experience (2013).
-It features a verse from American rapper Jay-Z. It was written and produced by Timberlake, Tim "Timbaland" Mosley and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy and Shawn "Jay-Z" Carter.
-It features compositional samples from the 1972 song "Sho' Nuff" by Sly, Slick and Wicked, which members are credited as co-writers to "Suit & Tie".
-The song was premiered on YouTube on January 13, 2013, and was released on the following day by RCA Records as the lead single from the album.
-It serves as Timberlake's highly anticipated musical comeback following a six-year hiatus, during which time he pursued an acting career and developed his skills as a record producer and songwriter for other artists.
+"Suit & Tie" is a song by American singer Justin Timberlake featuring American rapper Jay-Z from the former's third studio album, The 20/20 Experience (2013).
+Written and produced by Timberlake, Timbaland, and J-Roc, with additional writing from James Fauntleroy and Jay-Z, it contains a portion of the 1972 song "Sho' Nuff" by Sly, Slick and Wicked, whose members are credited as co-writers as a result.
+A mid-tempo R&B and soul song, it incorporates a drawl, slowed-down synths, and "slightly out of time" drum claps, similar to the chopped and screwed remixing style.
+Lyrically, it is an ode to the joys of "being handsome and well-dressed".

-Musically, "Suit & Tie" is a mid-tempo R&B and soul song, that incorporates a "slow-drawl" consisting of slowed down synths and "slightly out of time" drum claps, similar to the chopped and screwed remixing style.
-Lyrically, the song is an ode to the joys of "being handsome and well-dressed".
-Upon release the song was met with positive reviews from critics who praised both the song and Timberlake from representing R&B in a way that many contemporary songs cannot.
-Commercially "Suit & Tie" was a success selling 315,000 first-week downloads in the US, surpassing the 250,000 debut of "SexyBack" in 2006 and becoming Timberlake's highest sales week for a download at the time—until the release of "Can't Stop the Feeling!" in 2016.
-The song went on to peak at number three on the US Billboard Hot 100.
-The song also charted within the top five of both the UK and Canadian charts, peaking at three in both regions respectively.
-As of 2018, it has sold 3.3 million downloads in the US.
+Released on January 14, 2013, as the lead single from The 20/20 Experience, "Suit & Tie" received mixed-to-positive reviews from music critics, who praised its production and Timberlake's vocal performance but were divided on its impact as a comeback single.
+It became a commercial success, selling 315,000 first-week downloads in the US and surpassing the 250,000 debut of "SexyBack" in 2006, becoming Timberlake's highest-sales week for a download at the time until the release of "Can't Stop the Feeling!" in 2016.
+It peaked at number three on the US Billboard Hot 100, the UK singles chart, and the Canadian Hot 100.
+By 2018, it had sold 3.3 million downloads in the US.